paulscherrerinstitute/wica-http/README.md

 Wica2 includes the goal of the earlier project but expands the vision to target the following use case:

-> _**"Create some software that will enable an end-user to easily create their own customised web pages that show the evolving, live status of one or more EPICS channels of interest."**_
+> _**"Create some software that will enable end-users to easily create their own customised web pages to show the evolving, live status of one or more EPICS channels of interest."**_

 Wica2 provides a REST backend service with similar functionality to Wica.
-Additionally it provides a frontend library which can stream live data from the backend, using the received information to dynamically update the end-user's web page.
+Additionally it provides a frontend library which streams live data from the backend, using the received information to dynamically update the end-user's web page.

-Wica2 is based on technologies that are currently being actively used within PSI's GFA Controls Section.
+Wica2 is based on technologies that are currently in active use within PSI's GFA Controls Section.
 The main technology differences between Wica and Wica2 are as follows:

 | Original WICA Project                         | WICA2 Project                                           |